postmanlabs/sails-mysql-transactions/README.md

 Other than those, `update`, `save` and association operations on instance methods work within transaction provided they were either stemmed from the same transaction or wrapped (`transaction.wrap(isntance)`) by a transaction.

+### Exceptions where transactions may fail

+In cases where you are performing model instance opertaions such as `save`, `destroy`, etc on instances that has been stemmed from a `.populate`, transaction might fail.
+In such scenarios, performing a `transaction.wrap(instance);` before doing instance operations should fix such errors.

+## Contributing

+Contribution is accepted in form of Pull Requests that passes Travis CI tests.
+You should install this repository using `npm install -d` and run `npm test` locally before sending Pull Request.